-We know you have many questions about your radiology and medical imaging procedure at DeKalb Medical.
+We know you have many questions about your radiology and medical imaging procedure at Emory Decatur Hospital.
 We hope these answers to frequently asked questions help you as you plan your visit.

 Because radiation is used to obtain your images, your family member is not allowed to come into the room with you during your procedure.
 They may wait directly outside the procedure room until your exam is complete.